 Our idealized body type for a man is tall and athletic.
 For this reason, many short men desire to appear taller but aren't sure how to choose clothes that accomplish that goal.
-These style tips will give you an understanding of what pieces to reach for to look taller and well put together.
+This detailed guide, 7 style tips for shorter men, will give you an understanding of what pieces to reach for to look taller and well put together.

 Shorter men have the challenge of selecting clothes that elongate their form, drawing the beholder's eyes vertically along their frame.
 You may find that tips for short men get bundled into fashion advice for wide men.
 Although there are plenty of short petite men, the basic concept of drawing the eye up and down rather than across the widest part of you is the same for both short and wide men, doubly true for men who are both.

 If there is one piece of advice universal to everyone, no matter your body shape, it's to wear clothes tailored to fit your body.
 There's no exception for short guys.
 The most important tool in your arsenal is your trusted tailor.
 Off the rack clothes will likely be too long in the trouser pants, jacket sleeve, and dress shirt length.
 Your shirt should not extend past your hip bones.
 Your sleeves should not extend past where your fingers meet your palm and you should watch for bunching in your sleeve, a sure sign of poor fit.
 If you consistently find that off the rack clothing needs significant tailoring, you should consider investing in bespoke items designed for your physique and sewn to your exact measurements.

 Courtesy of www.themodestman.com

 Second only to fit, dressing to your body types means intentionally drawing the viewer's eye in a flattering way across your body.
 For shorter men, this means vertically.
 Chunky, flashy accessories like a watch or loud tie clip are a bad choice for short men because they segment your silhouette and emphasize your height.
 Simple, chic accessories are a better choice.